Juliusolsson05/i18n_translate/README.md

 ## Note

 This tool is currently independent but will be merged with Nordtools in the future to provide a comprehensive toolkit for developers.

+## TODO

+1. Add so that you can write what key to start from
+2. Add so that DeepL is not used for sentances with less then 4 words, becuase DeepL is bad at straight word translation, use Google Cloud Translate for this instead.